-1. The distance below the Crisscross: ideally, you don't want the mortise to be open at the bottom of the leg.
+- 1. The space below the Crisscross mortise: ideally, you don't want the mortise to be open at the bottom of the leg.
 Best to keep some material here.
 1" minimum.
 Although if you have a wide and thick leg (5" or more) an open mortise won't pose any problems.

-2. The distance between the top of the Crisscross mortise and the vise screw: leave a little material between the screw and the mortise for strength.
+Make sure you chamfer the end of the mortise so you don't blow out material if you drag your bench across the floor. - 2.
+The distance between the top of the Crisscross mortise and the vise screw: Leave a little material between the screw and the mortise for strength.
 You can get a bit closer with the Solo.
-If you're installing a Glide Leg Vise, the drawings show the ideal distance below the acetal bushing.

-3. Height of the bench: If you have a tallish bench 36" or so, you might want to move everything up a little.
+If you're installing a Glide Leg Vise, the drawings show the ideal distance below the acetal bushing. - 3.
+Height of the bench: If you have a tallish bench of 36" or so, you might want to move everything up a little.
 The drawings show, again, lowest possible position.
 This makes for a lot of room above the screw, but you might want to reduce this so you're not bending over too much to grab the vise handle.

-4. Possible interference with an upper rail and/or the benchtop.
-If you position your vise and Crisscross without regard to the upper rails running between your front and rear legs, or the benchtop itself, you might find either part ending up where the vise's nut needs to be, especially if your nut has a large flange, or you're using a thick wooden nut.
+4. Possible interference with an upper rail and/or the benchtop (see ilus. below) If you position your vise and Crisscross without regard to upper rails running between your front and rear legs, or the benchtop itself, you might find either part ending up where the vise's nut needs to be, especially if your nut has a large flange, or you're using a thick wooden nut.
 This especially important in very short benches.
 If you are retrofitting a Crisscross and have less than about 20" below the screw, you may need to move the entire vise up to accomodate the Crisscross.
 Again, layout in full size before cutting or drilling.
 If you're installing a Crisscross Retro, skip ahead to section 5.

-4. Solo Installation for installation in new, unassembled benches
+4. Crisscross Solo Installation for installation in new, unassembled benches only (skip to section 5 if you're installing a Crisscross Retro)

 NOTE: DO NOT install your leg vise hardware before installing the Crisscross Solo.
 But DO layout for it.
 Accomplish all vise and Crisscross installation work on the chop and leg with the leg itself not yet permanently joined to the bench.
-You can layout and cut joinery, but its easiest to install your vise before final bench assembly.
+You can layout and cut bench joinery, but its easiest to install your vise before final bench assembly.

-Refer to the drawings for the Crisscross Solo installation.
-Make sure you leave your chop a little long at the top, you'll cut it flush with the top surface of the bench after the Crisscross is completely mounted.
+Refer to the drawings at the end for the Crisscross Solo installation.
+Make sure you leave your chop a little long at the top, you'll cut it flush with the top surface of the bench after the Crisscross is completely mounted and functioning smoothly.

 Drill the holes for the mounting pins on a drill press.
 This is where the Solo is best used.
 If you don't have a drill press, or aren't confident in drilling deep, straight holes, you should use the Crisscross Retro.

-Tip: when drilling deep holes use a sharp, high quality bit and back the bit out frequently (every 3/4" or so) to clear chips.
+Tip: when drilling deep holes use a sharp, high quality bit and back the bit out frequently (every 3/4" at most) to clear chips.
 You should drill clear through the leg and chop to make installation easier should you need to tap the pins out from the opposite side.